NIT-Administrative-Systems/northwestern-laravel-ui/docs/README.md

 The `resources/views/layout/_nav.blade.php` view will be created in your project.
 This is intended for you to customize with nav items, login links, and user info.

+If you are using Sentry, you should [set up the tunneling route](usage.md#sentry) for the most reliable data captures from the browser SDK.

 ### Verifying the Installation
 The package has a built-in demo view to showcase the layout & theme.
 The easiest way to see it is to add an entry to your `routes/web.php` file: